 The deposit must be received within one business day of the Purchase Order issued.
 The terms of sale will be honored for one business day unless a written agreement to extend the terms is reached.

 When the work is complete, the balance must be paid in full within 30 days.
 Failure to pay the balance will result in a 5% interest compounded monthly and added to the total.
-Failure to pay the balance within three months from the day of the initial purchase will result in the deposit's complete forfeiture.
+Failure to pay the balance within three months from the day of the initial purchase will result in the deposit’s complete forfeiture.
 Failure to settle the balance within six months will trigger legal action to collect any without further notice.
-Suppose for any reason, the project is abandoned.
-In that case, the customer is still responsible for paying the full amount, regardless of the stage of completion.
+If the project is abandoned for any reason, the customer is still responsible for paying the full amount, regardless of the stage of completion.

 The moment both sides verbally agree to the purchase is the moment the sale took place.
 Once the agreement is reached, the Purchase Order will be drafted and sent to you to be signed.
 Until the order is processed and paid for, both sides are expected to honor the verbal agreement.